kristynrb/WDIR-Preview-Class/CSS_Slides.md

 ## Describe Specificity
-1. Create `div` with the id of `blue`
 1. Create a rule for the tag with an id of `blue`.
 Set the text color for this rule to blue
-1. On the next line of your css file, create a rule for all tags with classes of `red`
-1. Set the text color for this rule to red
+1. On the next line of your css file, create a rule for all tags with classes of `red`.
+Set the text color for this rule to red
 1. In your HTML, create a `span` tag with both an id of `blue` and a class of `red`
 1. Note that the color of the `span` tag should be blue